Table of Contents

-[Page Updated 06/19/2022] In 2011, a Baltimore family of four was cruising down the Baltimore Beltway in their family car when suddenly a distracted driver rear-ended them at 62 mph.
+In 2011, a Baltimore family of four cruised down the Baltimore Beltway in their family car when suddenly a distracted driver rear-ended them at 62 mph.
 Owen’s family was in the lane leading to Interstate 695 at 3 PM on a Wednesday when a sport utility vehicle crashed into the rear of the sedan.
 This caused a chain reaction that led to a four-car collision involving two other vehicles.

-The impact of the accident was so severe that five-year-old Jake Owen, in the back of the car, lost his life.
+The accident’s impact was so severe that five-year-old Jake Owen lost his life in the back of the car.
 His nine-year-old sister, Alexandra, suffered from a broken leg, while Jake’s father had a broken shoulder requiring surgery.
 Fortunately, Jake’s mom was safe and had no apparent injuries.

 The negligent driver, Devin Xavier McKeiver, was a 23-year-old resident of West Baltimore.
 He also suffered minor injuries from the accident and received treatment at a nearby hospital.
 McKeiver was then released from the hospital the same night.

-Upon investigation, law enforcement authorities found that McKeiver did not have any criminal driving records.
-However, preliminary tests indicate that the driver was speeding and distracted by his cellphone prior to the collision.
+Upon investigation, law enforcement authorities found McKeiver had no criminal driving records.
+However, preliminary tests indicate that the driver was speeding and distracted by his cell phone before the collision.

-Jake Owen’s father was a restaurant consultant who assisted in the takeover of Baltimore Brewing Company, while his wife, Susan, worked in corporate communications at the time.
+Jake Owen’s father was a restaurant consultant who assisted in the takeover of Baltimore Brewing Company, while his wife, Susan, worked in corporate communications.
 Not only that, but Jake’s parents were part of a closely-knit community that promoted and focused on raising kids safely in an urban setting.

-The family was part of a group of two dozen families in the area that worked to raise their kids together.
+The family was part of a group of two dozen families working to raise their kids together.
 Jake’s friend’s family members included influential people, such as the chief Baltimore mayoral spokesman at the time and the City Councilman.
 None of them was pleased with the mere $1,000 fine that McKeiver had to pay for negligent manslaughter.

 Jake’s parents soon set out to create a non-profit change organization to bring changes to the existing legal system.
 They wanted to protect the community from any accidents in the future.
-The first initiative the organization took was introducing Jake’s Law, a set of punishments for distracted drivers, discouraging them from overspeeding and using their cellphones while behind the wheel.
+The organization’s first initiative was introducing Jake’s Law, a set of punishments for distracted drivers, discouraging them from overspeeding and using their cellphones while behind the wheel.

 Finally, in April 2014, the state decided to pass Jake’s Law to close the loophole in the pre-existing law where drivers would escape with just a small fine even after injuring and killing others.
 Jake’s law would see offenders in jail for up to one year and fined $5,000 to discourage distracted driving.
 The law would also deduct 12 points from a distracted driver’s driving license for serious accidents.